misiektoja/spotify_monitor/docs/usage.md

 spotify_monitor spotify_user_uri_id -u "your_sp_dc_cookie_value"
 ```

 This command can expose the cookie through shell history or process listings.
-Use browser import locally or hidden `--set-sp-dc` entry in a container instead.
+Use browser import when available.
+For a manually extracted cookie, use the recommended `--set-sp-dc` command because its hidden prompt is the most secure entry method.

 If you have working legacy OAuth app credentials and want the tool to try the Web API metadata path first, use `-r`: